Q: How many applications were received last year and how large is the current class?

 A: Financial Analysts, Consulting, Investment Banking, Sales and Trading, Asset Management, Financial Services

-Students should start researching companies and opportunities as soon as they decide to enroll in the program.
+A: Students should start researching companies and opportunities as soon as they decide to enroll in the program.
 The more students know about the industry and career paths available, the easier it will be for them to focus their time on finding a position that is the right fit for them.
 Once students start the program it is important to schedule at least one hour each week towards their job search.

 Q: Does the lack of an internship during the program affect future job prospects?

-Past experiences always play a part in the decision making process for employers.
+A: Past experiences always play a part in the decision making process for employers.
 Some students gain experience in the workforce through internships or part-time jobs, while others gain hands-on experiences in the classroom.
 Employers also prefer students who have been involved in activities outside of the classroom - student organizations, community service, or volunteer work., etc. The most competitive candidates will have a combination of these experiences.

 Q: What proactive steps can students take to increase their career prospects after the MFIN degree?

-The most important action students can take to increase their career prospects is to develop a strong professional network.
+A: The most important action students can take to increase their career prospects is to develop a strong professional network.
 In order to effectively do so, students must have (or develop) effective communication and interpersonal skills.

 Q: What are the placement prospects for international students in the United States?